Berat, Albania

 *Buying through these links won't cost you anything extra!
 We just receive a small commission.
 Thanks for your support ♥︎

-How to get to Berat
+How to get to Berat?

 We fell in love with Berat and getting here is surprisingly easy.
 This charming place still feels like a hidden gem.
 Whether you’re driving, taking a bus, or flying in (via Tirana), Berat welcomes travelers with its stunning Ottoman architecture, hilltop castle, and cozy streets.